jktrn/enscribe.dev-hexo/source/_posts/writeups/shctf/guardians-of-the-galaxy.md

 - ctf
 - shctf
 - pwn
-description: "Writeup for the shctf pwn challenge \"Guardians of the Galaxy\"."
+description: "Learn how to brute force a format string attack on ELF binaries!
+This is my writeup for the Space Heroes CTF binary/pwn challenge \"Guardians of the Galaxy\"."
 permalink: ctfs/shctf/pwn/guardians-of-the-galaxy/
 thumbnail: https://enscribe.dev/asset/banner/banner-ctfs.png
 ---